Resources

 Summary

-In this group project, we explored the performance and scalability of three approaches to building an inverted index - a data structure that maps a word to the files in which it appears, widely used in database indexes and search engines.
+In this group project, we explored the performance and scalability of three approaches to building an inverted index, a data structure that maps a word to the files in which it appears, widely used in database indexes and search engines.

 Our work compared:

-• A simple Python non-parallel script
+- A simple Python non-parallel script

-• A Hadoop-based solution
+- A Hadoop-based solution

-• A Spark-based solution
+- A Spark-based solution

-We evaluated all implementations on a distributed cluster (courtesy of the University of Pisa) using real-world datasets from Project Gutenberg (UTF-8 books), ranging from 500 KB to 5 GB.
+We evaluated all implementations on a cluster of three nodes (courtesy of the University of Pisa) using real-world datasets from Project Gutenberg (UTF-8

-Thanks to the limited RAM, the Hadoop solution showed performance comparable to Spark when tuned properly, while Python excelled in simplicity and low memory usage for smaller datasets.
+), the Hadoop solution showed performance comparable to Spark when tuned properly, while Python excelled in simplicity and low memory usage for smaller datasets.

 Pictures